 EXPLORING ECOLOGY THROUGH METAL

-Offered at the Penn Yan Academy, ages 13 and up were invited to our educational 2 day metal fabrication workshop.
+Offered at the Penn Yan Academy, ages 13 and up were invited to our interdisciplinary 2 day metal fabrication workshop.
 Students learned the basic techniques used to fabricate metal sculptures while gaining a working skill set, understanding the use of metal fabricating tools and techniques, and learning the connection between the milkweed and monarch butterfly in our community.